wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 1.5.8 - 2015-03-16 =
+[[Ticket](https://wordpress.org/support/topic/openssl-error-after-upgrading?replies=2#post-6699480)] Postman will not shut down if it can't find OpenSSL.
+It will just display a warning to the user.

 = 1.5.7 - 2015-03-14 =
 * [[Ticket](https://wordpress.org/support/topic/conflict-when-used-in-conjunction-with-advanced-access-manager-by-vasyl-martyn?replies=9)] renamed Zend framework classes to prevent errors with other plugins using the Zend framework
 * [[Ticket](https://wordpress.org/support/topic/test-email-hangs?replies=5)] Added ajax error checks, especially for Error 502 : Bad Gateway (from WPEngine.com) when sending test e-mail